leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section C: Terms of Office

-The terms of office for the members of the Board of Trustees shall be for one year, starting at the beginning of the fiscal year, July 1, and ending on June 30 of the following year.
+The terms of office for the members of the Board shall be for one year, starting at the beginning of the fiscal year, July 1, and ending on June 30 of the following year.

 ### Section D: Term Limits

-Term limits for the Board of Trustees shall be two consecutive terms for officers and  for at-large members.
-At least one year must elapse from the end of the previous term before an officer or at-large member is eligible for re-election to the Board of Trustees in the same role.
+Term limits for the Board shall be two consecutive terms for officers and  for at-large members.
+At least one year must elapse from the end of the previous term before an officer or at-large member is eligible for re-election to the Board in the same role.

 ### Section E: Termination/Removal

 1. **Automatic Termination:** Failure of an officer or trustee to attend three consecutive regular board meetings or four of any six consecutive regular board meetings without prior notification to the President or Vice-President shall be an automatic resignation without further action or notice.

-2. **Removal for Cause:** Removal for cause of an officer or trustee requires a two-thirds (2/3) vote of the Board of Trustees.
+2. **Removal for Cause:** Removal for cause of an officer or trustee requires a two-thirds (2/3) vote of the Board.

 ### Section F: Board Duties and Responsibilities